 POKKEN Tournament (and other anime games) to properly market their trademark

-The game also took too long to come out...
+The game also took way too long to come out...

 and the communication / news updates leading up to the release left much to be

-desired - especially when compared to how other companies (overly) market their
+desired, especially when compared to how other companies (overly) promote their

 games.
 I traveled to